splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 ```

 {{% alert title="Workshop Question" color="success" %}}
-Can you identify the ConfigMap(s) used by the collector??
+How many ConfigMaps are used by the collector?
 {{% /alert %}}

 When you have list of ConfigMaps from the namespace, select the one for the `otel-agent` and view it with the following command: